Sorry, you need to enable JavaScript to visit this website.

 Research and evidence supporting youth work

 Research is largely carried out by universities and research institutes that receive institutional funding from the national or federal state budget.
 Youth work research is usually conducted by the faculties of social education and/or social work.
 However, only a handful of faculties focus primarily on youth work (see “Youth workers” for details).
 Faculty research tends to focus on the conceptual foundations of youth work, its functioning and frameworks, as well as on the question of how youth work addresses current social challenges.
-More significant sources of input for scientific research and the discourse around youth work include, e.g., the research partnership between the German Youth Institute (Deutsches Jugendinstitut)and TU Dortmund University, and Hamburg University of Applied Sciences (Hochschule für Angewandte Wissenschaften Hamburg).
+More significant sources of input for scientific research and the discourse around youth work include, e.g., the research partnership between the German Youth Institute (Deutsches Jugendinstitut)and TU Dortmund University, and Hamburg University of Applied Sciences (Hochschule für Angewandte Wissenschaften Hamburg, HAW).
+For example, HAW studies open child and youth services during times of crisis, as well as issues related to inclusion.

-Two bodies in particular focus on researching youth work in Europe: The Centre for European Youth Policy at the German Youth Institute (Deutsches Jugendinstitut) began researching youth work in a European context in July 2019.
+Two bodies in particular focus on researching youth work in Europe.
+Firstly, at the German Youth Institute, the Centre for European Youth Policy is carrying out research on youth work in the European context from 2019 to 2025, among other topics.
 Secondly, in September 2019 the Jean Monnet Chair for education and youth work in Europe (Bildung und Jugendarbeit in Europa) was instituted at Cologne University of Applied Sciences (TH-Köln).

 To encourage more scientific discourse in the youth work field as well as a stronger dialogue among researchers and academics, the Academic Network on Youth Work (Wissenschaftsnetzwerk Kinder- und Jugendarbeit) was founded in 2021 as a network-building platform for interested parties.
+It is closely linked to the Federal Network on Youth Work (Bundesnetzwerk Kinder- und Jugendarbeit), established in 2019, which connects stakeholders at national level.
 The Academic Network has working groups on the following topics:

 • Internationalisation/Europeanisation/Comparative youth work